joshgerdes/jekyll-uno/_posts/2021-12-14-whitelisting-your-public-ip-with-azure-bicep.md

 I will be using PowerShell [splatting](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting "Splatting"){:target="_blank"} as it's easier to edit and display.
 You can easily take the scripts here to make them your own.

 Azure Bicep deployments *(like ARM)* have the following command: 'TemplateParameterObject'.
-This allows Azure Bicep to accept parameters from PowerShell directly, which can be pretty powerful when used with a self-service portal or pipeline.
+'TemplateParameterObject' allows Azure Bicep to accept parameters from PowerShell directly, which can be pretty powerful when used with a self-service portal or pipeline.

 Now we are ready to create the Azure Storage account...
 I will first make an Azure Resource Group using PowerShell for my storage account first, then use the New-AzResourceGroupDeployment cmdlet to deploy my storage account from my bicep file.